ianyyoon/IndustryNewsTrackingPrompter/README.md

 # IndustryNewsTrackingPrompter

-Most likely going to be turned into an orderbook after I finish up coursework
+Most likely going to be turned into an orderbook